cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 * Can you guess the extension of the index file?
 * Have a look at the header of your new bam file (`samtools view -H lane1_sorted.bam`)
 	+ How many chromosomes are present and which version of the SAM is it?
 	+ Can you see the read group line?
+Don't worry if not, or if this is confusing, we will look at it in detail soon.
 * Use unix command more on your SAM file and check what is after the header…